feydor/sml/README.md

 foo(4.0) # 1.0

-# compute nth fibonacci number; slow b/c no tail recursion yet
+# compute nth fibonacci number
+# slow b/c no tail recursion yet; about 430 ms on my machine
 def fib(n)
   if (n < 3) then
     1